How to Tell If Your Dog is Healthy

 Dog’s Behaviour

 Prevention is always better than cure.
-To ensure that your dog is always in good health emotionally and mentally, create an environment where they can be happy.
+To ensure that your dog is always in good emotional and mental health, create an environment where they can be happy.

 Checking your Dog’s Vital Signs

 Dogs need routine vet checkups just like people do.
-During these checkups, your vet will be looking for any signs that your dog isn’t healthy.
-By being aware of what to look for, you can help your vet catch any potential problems.
+During these checkups, your vet will look for signs that your dog isn’t healthy.
+Knowing what to look for, you can help your vet catch any potential problems.

 If you notice that your dog’s vital signs are abnormal, it’s important to take them to a veterinarian immediately.
 Abnormal vital signs could signify serious health issues, such as an infection or heart disease.
 Early diagnosis and treatment are essential for the best chance of recovery.